vpsfreecz/vpsadminos/docs/containers/administration.md

 ![osctl ct top](../img/osctl-ct-top.png)

 It can work in two modes: real-time and cumulative.
-Real-time shows resource consumption since the last update, i.e. 1 second by default.
-Cumulative shows resource usage since the program was started.
+Real-time mode shows resource consumption since the last update, i.e. 1 second by default.
+Since measurements can take several seconds on systems under heavy load, delay from the current time is shown in square brackets.
+Cumulative mode shows resource usage since the program was started.
 Mode can be switched by pressing `m`.

 Left and right arrows can be used to change the sort column, `r` to reverse sort order.
-Up and down arrows move selection cursor up and down, spacebar will highlight selected container for easier spotting.
-Enter/return key will open *htop* focused on the selected container, see below.
+Up and down arrows move selection cursor up and down, spacebar will highlight the selected container for easier spotting.
+Enter/return key will open *top* focused on the selected container, `h` will open *htop*.
+Page Up/Down will scroll through the list of containers, paging position is shown in the bottom right corner.
+Containers can be filtered by ID using `/` key.
 Press `?` to show all key bindings.

 ## Process monitor
 *htop* in vpsAdminOS is patched to be able to identify to which containers